lolaedun/meditation/README.md

 - [GitHub](https://github.com/) to store and share all project code remotely.
 - [Imgbb](https://imgbb.com) to store external images for this project that were not entered into the database.
 - [Balsamiq](https://balsamiq.com/) to create the wireframes for this project.
-- [Canva](https://www.canva.com/) to create graphics and images.
 - [Am I Responsive](http://ami.responsivedesign.is/) to create the website mockups
+- [Canva](https://www.canva.com/) to design mood board, graphics and video for the website.
+- [ColourLovers](https://www.colourlovers.com/palettes) to find inspiration for my colour palette.

 ### Libraries

 - [Bootstrap](https://www.bootstrapcdn.com/) to simplify the structure of the website and make the website responsive easily.
 - [FontAwesome](https://www.bootstrapcdn.com/fontawesome/) to provide icons for the website.
 - [Google Fonts](https://fonts.google.com/) to style the website fonts.
-- [Canva](https://www.canva.com/) to design mood board and video for the website.
-- [ColourLovers](https://www.colourlovers.com/palettes) to find inspiration for my colour palette.